How we work

 - Research methods

-1. Asking the person making the statement on the facts they were based
+1. We ask the person who made the statement what facts they base it on.

 Rating statements